 ABOUT THE FILM

-Heart of a Lion is a feature documentary currently in post-production.
-Filming in South Africa, Zambia, Namibia, and Mozambique, it addresses the crises of species extinction in Africa, with a focus on the lion, the apex predator, as representing the fragility of wildlife on this continent.
+HEART OF A LION, CECIL’S PRIDE, is a feature documentary currently in production filming in South Africa, Zambia, Namibia, and Mozambique.
+The film addresses the crises of species extinction in Africa, with focus on the lion, its apex predator, representing the fragility of all wildlife on this continent.

-The October 2016 World Wild Life Fund’s “Living Planet Report” states, “Global populations of wildlife species have plunged 60% since 1970 and Wildlife is disappearing within our lifetimes at an unprecedented rate."
-It cites the fundamental problem as “human beings” and projects if the current course is not dramatically altered, two-thirds of the wildlife population will disappear by 2020.
+The October 2016 World Wild Life Fund’s “Living Planet Report” stated, “Global populations of wildlife species have plunged 60% since 1970 and wildlife is disappearing within our lifetimes at an unprecedented rate."
+The report cites the fundamental problem as “human beings.”
+It projects that unless the current course is dramatically altered, two-thirds of the wildlife population will disappear by 2020.

-It is incomprehensible to consider the WWF statistics and the impact these losses will have on future generations.
-Prince Harry, through his United for Wildlife Foundation states, “saving endangered animals is God's test for humanity, and if we cannot save wild animals from extinction, then humanity is in danger too."
+It is incomprehensible to consider the impact these losses will have on future generations.
+Through his United for Wildlife Foundation, Prince Harry makes the clarion call, “saving endangered animals is God's test for humanity, and if we cannot save wild animals from extinction, then humanity is in danger too."

-In 2015, the killing of Cecil the lion by a Minnesota dentist created a tsunami of emotion around the world.
-While the global outcry did reduce international trophy hunting, CITIES, the regulator of trade in endangered species, made the controversial decision to allow the trade of "lion bones" to the Chinese market, replacing those of the near-extinct tiger for “medicinal” Tiger Wine.
+In 2015, the slaughter of Cecil the lion by a Minnesota dentist created a tsunami of emotion around the world.
+While the global outcry reduced international trophy hunting, CITIES (Convention on International Trade in Endangered Species) later made the controversial decision to allow the trade of "lion bones" to the Chinese market – as replacement for those of the near-extinct tiger for ‘medicinal’ Tiger Wine.

-Heart of a Lion investigates the disconnect between man and nature, the commodification of animals and wilderness, the effect of human encroachment on wildlife habitat, and the indigenous, economic and political forces behind the lion industry and wildlife conservation.
+This documentary looks at the legacy of Cecil and how his death brings into focus the disconnect between man and nature, the commodification of animals and wilderness, the rise of “canned farming”, the effect of human encroachment on wildlife habitat, and the indigenous, economic and political forces behind the lion industry and wildlife conservation.

-It examines the approach to conservation in countries such as Canada, where an alliance of corporations, government and the coastal tribes of British Columbia managed to bring about the protection of the "spirit bear" and, in turn, conservation of the largest ‘intact’ temperate rainforest in the world.
+It examines methodologies in countries such as Canada, where an alliance of corporations, government and the coastal tribes of British Columbia brought about the protection of the "Spirit Bear" and, in turn, conservation of the largest ‘intact’ temperate rainforest in the world.

-Documentaries do matter.
-The Ivory Game added to the mounting political pressure on China to finally announce an end of its domestic ivory trade by 2017.
-Heart of a Lion presents that good and the bad, offering an assessment of the ecology between man and nature, and realistic solutions to bringing it into balance.
+Documentaries matter.
+THE IVORY GAME, 2016, stepped up mounting political pressure on China to finally announce an end of its domestic ivory trade.
+HEART OF A LION, CECIL’S PRIDE, presents the good and the bad, the ecology between man and nature, and offers realistic solutions to bringing them into balance.